Equivariant operational Chow rings of T-linear schemes

-It is immediate from the above definition that if $T\to T'$ is a morphism of algebraic tori, then every $T'$-equivariantly linear scheme is also $T$-equivariantly linear.
-Notice that $T$-linear schemes are also {\em linear schemes} in the sense of \cite{jann:kth} and \cite{jo:linear}.
-From the inductive definition of $T$-linear schemes it follows that the fixed point subscheme $X^H$ of any subtorus $H\subset T$ is $T$-equivariantly $n$-linear, provided $X$ is $T$-equivariantly $n$-linear.
-The result below is recorded in \cite{jk:chow}.
+It follows from the inductive definition that if $X$ is $T$-equivariantly $n$-linear, then $X^H$ is $T$-equivariantly $n$-linear, for any subtorus $H\subset T$.
+Moreover, if $T\to T'$ is a morphism of algebraic tori, then every $T'$-linear scheme is also $T$-linear.
+Observe that $T$-linear schemes are {\em linear schemes} in the sense of Jannsen \cite{jann:kth} and Totaro \cite{to:linear}.
+While Totaro's class of linear schemes is slightly narrower than that of Jannsen, the difference is nevertheless immaterial for our purposes.
+In fact, one easily checks that the main result of Totaro used here, namely \cite[Proposition 1]{to:linear}, holds for the larger class.
+The following result is recorded in \cite{jk:chow}.

 \begin{prop} Let $T$ be an algebraic torus and let $T'$ be a quotient of $T$.
 Let $T$ act on $T'$ via the quotient map.
-Then the following hold: \begin{enumerate} \item $T'$ is $T$-linear. \item A $T$-cellular scheme is $T$-linear. \item Every $T$-scheme with finitely many $T$-orbits is $T$-linear.
+Then the following hold: \begin{enumerate}[(i)] \item $T'$ is $T$-linear. \item A $T$-cellular scheme is $T$-linear. \item Every $T$-scheme with finitely many $T$-orbits is $T$-linear.
 In particular, a toric variety with dense torus $T$ is $T$-linear. $\square$ \end{enumerate} \end{prop}

-The previous assertions, together with the Bruhat decomposition, imply that flag varieties, partial flag varieties and Schubert varieties are all $T$-linear, as they come with a paving by affine spaces (in fact, they are $T$-cellular).
+It is well-known that flag varieties, partial flag varieties and Schubert varieties come with a paving by affine spaces (due to the Bruhat decomposition), so they are all $T$-cellular and hence $T$-linear.

-Notably, by a result of Brion (personal communication), $T$-linear schemes in characteristic zero include a very rich class of geometric objects: spherical varieties.
-Next we present Brion's proof of this important fact.

-\begin{thm} Assume ${\rm char}(\k)=0$.
 Let $B$ be a connected solvable linear algebraic group with maximal torus $T$.
+A result of Rosenlicht \cite[Theorem 5]{ro:sph} shows that a homogeneous space for $B$ is isomorphic {\em as a variety} to $\mathbb{G}_{a}^r\times \G^s$, for some $r,s$.
+As observed by Totaro \cite{to:linear}, this implies that a $B$-scheme with finitely many $B$-orbits (e.g. a spherical variety) is linear.
+Nevertheless, this does not readily imply that such a scheme is $T$-linear, as Rosenlicht does not show that the isomorphism above may be chosen $T$-equivariant.
+Presumably his arguments can be adjusted to achieve this.
+In any case, we shall give a direct proof of this fact, to keep the exposition self contained.

+\begin{thm} Let $B$ be a connected solvable linear algebraic group with maximal torus $T$.
 Let $X$ be a $B$-scheme.
-If $B$ acts on $X$ with finitely many orbits, then $X$ is $T$-linear. \end{thm}
+If $B$ acts on $X$ with finitely many orbits, then $X$ is $T$-linear.
+In particular, spherical varieties are $T$-linear. \end{thm}